TMS and the Catastrophic Mindset

 Unfortunately, instead of helping or shielding us from pain, what these thoughts do is keep the pain / anxiety cycle alive.
 When we envisage the worst-case scenario for our pain, we signal to our brain that this is indeed possible, and keep the stress response and pain alive.
 As the bodymind gets used to the pain pathways, it becomes easier and easier for the pain to persist, and we simply keep it alive just by worrying that it will never go away.

-I know, you have probably gone through A LOT, and you’ve got a very good reason to worry or catastrophize.
-I do that too, more often than I wish to (though not with pain, now that I don’t fear it anymore).
 But even though you are quite ‘justified’ in catastrophizing and worrying (because the pain is really intense, because you’ve really gone through a lot, etc.), simply justifying your worries with ‘evidence’ will not help you get better, and that’s the honest truth.
 So even though you may be in intense pain, even though you’ve gone through a lot, and even though it’s a struggle, catastrophizing and worrying about a terrible future scenario will almost NEVER help.

 We have to give our minds a different scenario to think of.
 A more positive image, of us being pain-free or anxiety-free.
-Unless we allow this possibility and truly start to believe it, then our mind and body will respond to our thoughts in a way that’s contrary to what is good for us.
+Unless we allow this possibility and truly start to believe it, then our mind and body will respond to our thoughts in a way that’s contrary to what is beneficial for us.

 Catch your negative thoughts.
 Stop them in their tracks so you don’t keep feeding the pain cycle.
 And most of all, allow the possibility - of you living a better, pain-free life.